Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 Interest earned on the deposit of rents (i.e. tenant security deposits) is classified as interest income unless the interest earned is used to operate or maintain the rental property and is not returnable with the return of escrow funds.
 If the interest earned is actually used to operate or maintain the rental property, then such interest is classified as net income (loss) from rents, royalties, copyrights and patents.
 Likewise, expenses incurred to operate or maintain a rental property are classified as net income (loss) from rents, royalties, copyrights and patents.

-Refer to PA PIT Guide Chapter 8 Interest.
+PA PIT Guide Chapter 8 Interest.

 Rents Versus Net Profits